conormkelly/reamo/README.md

 2. **Stay at your instrument** - Mount an iPad near your piano/guitar running Reactper
 3. **Tap in the tempo** - No need to touch the computer, dial in or tap the BPM from your playing position
 4. **Capture ideas in boxes** - Each region is a container for an idea.
 Record a rough verse, move to the chorus, try a bridge.
 Use auto-punch to nail specific sections
+5. **Compare takes on the fly** - Not sure if that last take was better?
+Long-press the track, switch between takes to A/B compare without touching the computer
-5. **End with a scaffold** - Instead of 16 over-produced bars, you have rough ideas across the whole song structure recorded to a click
+6. **End with a scaffold** - Instead of 16 over-produced bars, you have rough ideas across the whole song structure recorded to a click

 The goal is **idea capture, not production**.
 Get the song down while you're in creative mode.
 The engineering can wait.

-Features like tap tempo, time selection auto-punch, and region-focused navigation exist specifically to minimize the gap between having an idea and recording it - all without leaving your instrument.
+Features like tap tempo, time selection auto-punch, take switching, and region-focused navigation exist specifically to minimize the gap between having an idea and recording it - all without leaving your instrument.

 ## Tech Stack